RobinKumar5986/wwwhisper/README.md

    requested resource, sub-request returns HTTP status code 403, which is returned to the user.

-The login page, which is presented to not authenticated users, asks the user to sign-in with Persona.
+The login page asks the user to sign-in with Persona.
 Sign-in process returns a cryptographically-secure assertion that is sent to the wwwhisper and that allows to determine a verified email address of the user.
 The assertion does not carry user's password and is valid only for the current domain, because of this, a malicious site can not use the assertion to authenticate with other sites.
 After extracting the email from the assertion, wwwhisper determines if any resources are shared with the user.
 If yes, a session cookie is set and the user is successfully logged in.
 If no resources are shared, a 403 error is returned to the user and a session cookie is not set.